Rainyan/action-sp-cvar-docs/README.md

 ```

 ### Readme file
-Create a `README.md` file at the root of the repo:
+And there exists a `README.md` file at the root of the repo:
 ```md
 # Test
 Lorem ipsum.